LGouellec/streamiz/docs/monitoring.md

 ### Task metrics

-All the following metrics have a recording level of `INFO`.
+All the following metrics have a recording level of `DEBUG`.

 **Sensor : internal.[THREAD_ID].task.[TASK_ID].sensor.process-latency, Type : stream-task-metrics**